-South Gawler Ranges Project (Menninnie Metals Pty Ltd (MMPL) 100%)
+South Gawler Ranges Project

+(Menninnie Metals Pty Ltd (MMPL) 100%)

-The South Gawler Ranges Project is located in the Gawler Craton of South Australia, an area that is becoming increasingly recognised as an under-explored region with high discovery potential.
-The project comprises a group of eleven Exploration Licenses totaling 4,524km2.
+The Southern Gawler Ranges Project (SGRP) is in the Gawler Craton of South Australia, an area that is becoming increasingly recognised as an under-explored region with high discovery potential.
+The project comprises a group of eleven Exploration Licenses totaling 4,524km2 and are located 100 kms west of Port Augusta.
 The project area is prospective for a range of deposit styles that host combinations of gold, silver, copper, lead and zinc.
 The project hosts the Menninnie Dam deposit, the largest undeveloped lead-zinc deposit in South Australia.
+The lodes at Menninnie Central and Viper have been combined to estimate a JORC 2004 compliant Inferred Resource totaling: 7.7Mt @ 3.1% Zn, 2.6% Pb and 27g/t Ag, at a 2.5% Pb+Zn cut-off.